moj1987/patient-nutrition-api/README.md

 # Patient Nutrition API

-Rails API for managing patient meals with dietary restrictions and nutrition tracking.
+Rails API with microservices architecture for patient meal planning using Sidekiq, AWS Lambda, and Supabase.

 ## Setup